 - We are sicker than we were last century.
 Worldwide, the number of people with several illnesses increased both with age and in absolute terms between 1990 and 2013.
 And the number of people with more than 10 disorders increased by 52% between 1990 and 2013.
 (10)

 - According to the WHO, the major causes of chronic diseases are known and 80% of all heart disease, stroke and diabetes could be prevented and are lifestyle related (11) and 40% of all cancer could be prevented.

 - Despite our intense focus on the genetic basis for diseases, and in particular, our focus on cancer, it has been shown that only 5% of cancers have a genetic basis (12) and the rest are related to our lifestyle, to the way we live.

-So, if the evidence is showing us that evidence-based science and medicine are not the whole truth, cannot completely trusted, and they not able to keep us healthy and well, but that we are in fact getting sicker as a species, largely from lifestyle related diseases, what other evidence can we turn to?
+So, if the evidence is showing us that evidence based science and medicine are not the whole truth, cannot be completely trusted, and they not able to keep us healthy and well, but that we are in fact getting sicker as a species, largely from lifestyle related diseases, what other evidence can we turn to?